 BodySoul work holds that the psyche and soma are inseparable; therefore, body and mind are explored together in the service of healing and growth.
 BodySoul programmes involve listening to the body and paying attention to unfolding dreams.
 In this way, guided by the Self, space is provided for the unconscious to emerge through movement, voice-work, painting, journaling, myth and maskmaking.

 BodySoul teaching has a strong base in the psychology of C. G. Jung, as developed by Jungian analyst Marion Woodman, dance educator Mary Hamilton, and voice coach Ann Skinner.
-Some programmes are also explicitly informed by attachment theory and by the discoveries emerging from the field of neuroscience.
+Some current programmes are explicitly informed by attachment theory and emerging research from the field of neuroscience.

 BodySoul programmes are designed to enable the expression of buried potential through conscious exploration of blocks which might prevent the living of a full and creative life.